twse/random-stuff/FontCreator Data Files and Registry Keys.md

 As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area.

 ### OpenType Layout Feature Code Editor (`TCODEEDITORFORM`)
-* Debugger dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT or FAE will discard changes to the code or load the original code.
+* Debugger dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT or FAE will either discard code changes or load the original code.
 * Checkbox: **Debug: VOLT.UseGlyphIds** – For use with fonts with VOLT projects only.

 ### Font Test Window (`TFONTTESTFORM`)
-The context menu has two paste options and has a multiline text field at the bottom (`Memo1`) using the same text for `mmFontTest` in Arial Bold.
+The context menu has two paste options and has a multiline text field at the bottom (`Memo1`) with the same text for `mmFontTest` in Arial Bold (13 points).
 Double-clicking the multiline text field at the bottom changes the font and size.

 ### Options Window (`TOPTIONSFORM`)
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).